ray-project/ray/doc/source/data/transforming-datasets.rst

 :meth:`.map_batches() <ray.data.Dataset.map_batches>` as it's the primary mapping API in Datasets.

-A batch UDF can be a function or, if using the actor compute strategy, a callable class.
+A batch UDF can be a function or, if using the :ref:`actor compute strategy <transform_datasets_compute_strategy>`, a :ref:`callable class <transform_datasets_callable_classes>`.
-These UDFs have several batch format options, which control the format of the batches that are passed to the provided batch UDF.
-Depending on the underlying dataset format, using a particular batch format may or may not incur a data conversion cost (e.g. convertion an Arrow Table to a Pandas DataFrame, or creating an Arrow Table from a Pyhton list, both of which would incur a full copy of the data).
+These UDFs have several :ref:`batch format options <transform_datasets_batch_formats>`, which control the format of the batches that are passed to the provided batch UDF.
+Depending on the underlying :ref:`dataset format <transform_datasets_dataset_formats>`, using a particular batch format may or may not incur a data conversion cost (e.g. converting an Arrow Table to a Pandas DataFrame, or creating an Arrow Table from a Python list, both of which would incur a full copy of the data).

+.. _transform_datasets_dataset_formats:

 Dataset Formats
 ===============

+A **dataset format** refers to how Datasets represents data under-the-hood as data **blocks**.

 * **Tabular (Arrow or Pandas) Datasets:** Represented under-the-hood as `Arrow Tables <https://arrow.apache.org/docs/python/generated/pyarrow.Table.html>`__